Lucaas-o/python-miniprojects/LEARNING_JOURNAL.md

 **Goal**: Learn Python fundamentals (variables, loops, conditionals, functions, file I/O).

 ### Resources Completed
-- **Video Course**: [ ] "Python for Beginners - Learn Python Programming in 100 Steps" (Udemy) or "Python Tutorial for Beginners" by Programming with Mosh (YouTube)
+- **Video Course**: [x] "Python for Beginners - Learn Python Programming in 100 Steps" (Udemy) or "Python Tutorial for Beginners" by Programming with Mosh (YouTube)
-  - Date Completed: [TBD]
+  - Date Completed: [15/03/2025]
-  - Notes: [e.g., "Really liked how Mosh explained loops."]
+  - Notes: "It was easy to understand and explained a lot of things.
+I already knew most of them."
 - **Interactive Tutorial**: [ ] "Learn Python" on Codecademy
   - Date Completed: [TBD]
   - Notes: [e.g., "Struggled with list comprehensions but got it after practice."]